 A beeping oxygen concentrator is no reason to panic.
-Most stationary and portable oxygen units have a number of built-in safety features to alert users that something requires attention.
+Most stationery and portable oxygen units have several built-in safety features to alert users that something requires attention.
 Most often, the concentrator either requires power or has detected poor airflow.
 Use this checklist to help further diagnose the issue.

 Reasons Your Oxygen Machine is Beeping